 Where to Stay in Cappadocia

-The center point and the best place to stay in Cappadocia, is the Göreme National Park.
+The center point and the best place to stay in Cappadocia, is the Göreme National Park, one of the nicest national parks in the world.
 Most hotels are in three towns, Ürgüp, Göreme, and Uçhisar.
 You can book daily excursions to all interesting locations from any of these three towns, just ask around. Ürgüp is the largest town, serviced by many local and regional buses.
 Most of the massive tourism facilities are here.
 Göreme is centrally located, with good travel infrastructure.
 Most cave hotels and guesthouses are here.
 Uçhisar is the smallest, with relatively limited public transport.
 It is located on the cliff overlooking Göreme and the valley around it.
 All three are beautiful towns, with delicious Anatolian food, shops, coffee houses and activities.

 Göreme is the epicenter of the Göreme National Park.
 Although historically known as Korama, local authorities changed its name for practical reasons.
 The town is literally next to several interesting attractions.
 Thus, you can walk or bike between them.
 With a wide variety of cave hotels, restaurants, bars, and shops, Goreme’s infrastructure is amongst the best in Capadoccia.
 The whole place is a perfect symbiosis of nature and architecture.
 Several hills surround Goreme, and there are cave hotels for all tastes and budgets.
 Gorgeous views are everywhere, and you can enjoy them from different angles.